Accounting Standards Board

 Michel is a member of the Global Accounting Consulting Services Group of the PwC International Network.
 He is also a former member of the Advisory Committee on Financial Reporting Matters to the Autorité des marchés financiers (AMF).
 Michel is an active contributor to PwC thought leadership on accounting matters and a frequent lecturer on IFRS and U.S. GAAP.

 Michel lives in Montreal.

-Steve is bilingual and has practice experience serving smaller business organizations and not-for-profit organizations.
-Through his academic studies, he gained experience with public companies.
+Steve is bilingual and has practical experience serving smaller business organizations and not-for-profit organizations.
+Through his academic studies, he has gained experience with public companies.
 He is an active researcher on a range of topics, including financial instruments, hedge accounting, fair value measurement, related party disclosures and audit quality.
 Steve is a member of the editorial boards of the “Canadian Journal of Administrative Sciences,” “International Journal of Accounting, Auditing and Performance Evaluation” and “Contemporary Accounting Research.”

 Steve lives in Montreal.

 Lara Gaede has been with the Alberta Securities Commission (ASC) for most of her career and is currently its Chief Accountant and Chief Financial Officer.
 In her positions, Lara exercises her wide breadth of accounting knowledge of various industries with focus on oil and gas, and the practical implication of regulations on issuers.
 She is responsible for effective internal controls and financial reporting for the ASC.
 Lara is part of the senior executive team responsible for considering and approving policy decisions and making strategic and operational decisions.
 She is not a representative of the Canadian Securities Administrators (CSA) in her capacity as an AcSB member.